wp-plugins/tumblr-widget-for-wordpress/readme.txt

 == To do ==

+* 'Link title to Tumblr' option (planned for 1.3)

+* Add ability to resize images to any size, not just Tumblr-provided sizes (planned for 2.0)

-* Authenticate and import private Tumblrs
+* Authenticate and import private Tumblrs (some time in the distant future ...)